jshea/AngularCRUD/README.md

 # Angular 2 CRUD

 This is my learning/experimenting/sharing Angular 2 CRUD application.
-It uses Chris's [ng-seed](https://github.com/camargo/ng-seed) as its foundation.
+It uses Chris Camargo's [ng-seed](https://github.com/camargo/ng-seed) as its foundation.

+## Some potentially interesting features
+* Typescript classes
+* InMemoryWebApiModule (mock REST api & database)
+* Lazy loaded module (about).
+* Reactive Forms
+* Form validations
+* Basic Create/Report/Update/Delete functionality
+* Bootstrap 4 formatting

 ## Getting started
 Current version of [NodeJS](https://nodejs.org/), version 6.7 as of this writing.
 * In the AngularCRUD folder, run `npm install` to load dependent libraries into the `node_modules` folder.
 * Run `npm start` to build the application with Webpack and start a light http server.
 The application will be available at [http://localhost:8080/](http://localhost:8080/).

 ## Angular architectural aspects